Gulf of California

 Projects and Places

 The Mapping Ocean Wealth team in Mexico and partners in the University of British Columbia are quantified the importance of nature-based tourism in this region, combining data from national and local governments with new information gathered through interviews with tour operators and the tourists themselves.
 View the report here.
+An analysis of academic ecotourism literature, also conducted by the project team, can be found here.

 Marine fisheries in the region account for 70 percent of Mexico’s fisheries catches, an industry dominated by small-scale, artisanal fishers.
 Unfortunately, fishing pressure is hurting the system—there are 1,500 coastal settlements and populations are growing fast, leading to increasing fishing pressure.
 There are now some 23,000 artisanal fishing boats, a 30 percent increase from 2006 to 2015.
 These catch over 200,000 ton of fish every year.